 Other Animals: Cats, chickens, other dogs so far

 Yuki is a beautiful girl and quite tiny for a Great Pyrenees.
-She is about 60 pounds give or take.
+She is about 60 pounds.
 Yuki is used to being in a home and close to her people.
 She has excellent manners in the house and is quiet.
-She has only barked in the house a few times at animals passing by the window.
 She usually is low key and relaxed when near all people.
 She loves her cuddles and will jump up on the couch beside you for TV time or movies.
-She sleeps at the end of our bed on the floor and makes it through the night peacefully.
+She sleeps at the end of our bed on the floor.
 The odd night she has woken up to go to the window if she hears a coyote or another animal passing through the property, but she is a Pyr so we expect her to display some of the typical behaviour.

 Yuki does struggle with some separation anxiety but is not destructive, nor does she have accidents when left in the house for a few hours alone.
 We are working on the separation anxiety, which comes in the form of nervousness and barking.
 She enjoys other dogs, cats, is used to chickens and walks right through the flock without tension.
 She is awesome with children.
 She gets a little upset when the cat goes by her food dish but Yuki is very obedient and eager to please so she responds to redirection.

 When left alone outside away from her people, Yuki will get nervous and bark to come in or bark at distractions outside.
-This may be because she likes to stay close to her people or just her Pyr coming out.
 She walks wonderfully on a leash but will pull and tense up to meet other dogs.
 I haven't come across other dogs on our walks yet here at home, so I can't comment on if she is leash aggressive.

 Her allergies are listed and its clear when she gets into food she shouldn't as she becomes very itchy.
 She will scratch at her ears and body.
 She does well on the Kangaroo and would probably do well on a raw diet as long as none of her listed allergies are in the dinner bowl.
 It is listed that she also has allergies to many grasses and weeds.
 Other than itching when she gets into cat food, we haven't noticed any discomfort from being outside.